Sarah Bernhardt: Critical appraisals

 French drama critics praised Bernhardt's performances; Francisque Sarcey, an influential Paris critic, wrote of her 1871 performance in Marie, "She has a sovereign grace, a penetrating charm, and I don't know what.
 She is a natural and an incomparable artist."
 Reviewing her performance of Ruy Blas in 1872, the critic Théodore de Banville wrote that Bernhardt "declaimed like a bluebird sings, like the wind sighs, like the water murmurs."
 Of the same performance, Sarcey wrote: "She added the music of her voice to the music of the verse.
 She sang, yes, sang with her melodious voice..."

 Victor Hugo was a fervent admirer of Bernhardt, praising her "golden voice".
 Describing her performance in his play, Ruy Blas in 1872, he wrote in his Carnets, "It is the first time this play has really been played!
 She is better than an actress, she is a woman.
 She is adorable; she is better than beautiful, she has the harmonious movements and looks of irresistible seduction."

-Her 1882 performance of Fédora was described by the French critic Maurice Baring: "A secret atmosphere emanated from her, an aroma, an attraction which was at once exotic and cerebral...
-She literally hypnotized the audience", and played "with such tigerish passion and feline seduction which, whether it be good or bad art, nobody has been able to match since."
+Her 1882 performance of Fédora was described by the English novelist Maurice Baring: "A secret atmosphere emanated from her, an aroma, an attraction which was at once exotic and cerebral...She literally hypnotized the audience", and played "with such tigerish passion and feline seduction which, whether it be good or bad art, nobody has been able to match since."

 In 1884, Sigmund Freud saw Bernhardt perform Theodora, writing: